Unforgiven (2005): Preliminary matches

 The next match was another standard match involving Shelton Benjamin and Kerwin White.
 White tried to get in the ring, but Benjamin slid out and tripped him.
 Benjamin threw White into the ring barricade, which led him to throw him back in the ring as the bell rang to officially start the match.
 In the ring, Benjamin body slammed White, which was followed by a running forearm.
 White retaliated with a dropkick to Benjamin's knee.
 The match concluded after White grabbed a golf club that he hid in the steel steps and tried to assault Benjamin with it.
 Benjamin, however, countered with a T-Bone Suplex and covered White and got the pinfall victory.

 In the fifth match Matt Hardy faced Edge, who was accompanied by Lita, inside a Steel Cage.
 As the bell rang, Hardy tried to throw Edge face-first into the cage wall but didn't succeed.
 Back and forth action took place until Hardy got the advantage over Edge.
-Lita began to climb up the outside of the cage, but Hardy hit the cage, making Lita fall off.
+Lita began to climb up the outside the cage, but Hardy hit the cage, making Lita fall off.
 As Lita distracted Hardy, Edge started to crawl out.
 Hardy noticed this, grabbed Edge, and threw him into a corner.
 Lita interfered, which led to Hardy delivering a Twist of Fate to Lita.
 Edge executed a Spear on Hardy for a near-fall.
 After knocking Edge off the turnbuckle, Hardy delivered a leg drop off the top of the cage before pinning Edge for the win.